Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Problem Setting

-However, because solving the original problem \eqref{problem} is usually computationally inefficient for large-scale datasets, the approximation method is applied in practice.
-Random features \cite{rahimi2008random} is a widely used method for scaling up kernel methods because of its simplicity and ease of implementation.
+where $\lambda>0$ is a regularization parameter. \\ However, because solving the original problem \eqref{problem} is usually computationally inefficient for large-scale datasets, the approximation method is applied in practice.
+Random features \citep{rahimi2008random} is a widely used method for scaling up kernel methods because of its simplicity and ease of implementation.
 Additionally, it approximates the kernel in a data-independent manner, making it easy to combine with SGD.
 In random features, a kernel function $k$ is assumed to have the following expansion in some space $\Omega$ with a probability measure $\tau$:

 The main idea behind random features is to approximate the integral \eqref{eq1} by its Monte-Carlo estimate: